Skip to main content

 Spending habits can vary greatly by individual.
 We encourage applicants to research these costs in advance, though we generally expect expenses to be less than $600 for a one-week trip.
 Previous students have secured supplemental funding from their department, school or an external organization to meet this cost.

-Students are required to submit this application to be considered for enrollment in this course.
+Students must apply by April 15.
 You may view a PDF of the application before applying.

 The application review process may include an interview with the instructor.
 We aim to notify applicants in early May, before the fall quarter 2025 pre-registration period.